hpmicro/hpm_sdk/samples/drivers/rtc/README_en.md

 Type one of the listed option to run corresponding example.

 ## NOTE
-- Example #3 will reset the SoC, so it is better to run it with `flash_xip` or `flash_sdram-xip` related builds for better user experience
+- Example #3 will reset the SoC, so it is better to run it with `flash_xip` or `flash_sdram_xip` related builds for better user experience